Dougsd/Scripts/Alsamixer/README.md

-# alsamixer
+# Alsamixer
 Script Audio Activation.

 Recently I bought a notebook for my wife, I came across a problem, the audio did not work.
-After a few quick searches I realized that it was not a problem with drives or hardware, but a bug that disables the audio in Ausamixer.
+After a few quick searches I realized that it was not a problem with drives or hardware, but a bug that disables the audio 'Headphone playback' in Ausamixer.
 I made these scripts to help anyone going through the same problem.
 In my case I made a small modification and put it to start with the system, problem solved.

 ![alt text](https://github.com/lkaranl/Scripts/raw/master/Alsamixer/QR-alsamixer.png)